-Business Professionals of America is the leading CTSO (Career and Technical Student Organization) for students pursuing careers in business management, office administration, information technology and other related career fields.
+Business Professionals of America is the premier CTSO (Career and Technical Student Organization) for students pursuing careers in business management, office administration, information technology and other related career fields.

-BPA has 43,000 members in over 2,300 chapters in 23 states.
+BPA has 45,000 members in over 1,800 chapters in 25 states and Puerto Rico.
 BPA is a co-curricular organization that supports business and information technology educators by offering co-curricular exercises based on national standards.

 Some of BPA's other major programs include the National Leadership Academy, Officer Elections and scholarships.
 The Torch Awards Program and BPA Cares Program recognize students and chapters, respectively, for their leadership and service to their chapter and community.